By the numbers: A look at the statistical leaders in Week 3

 Andy Shay: Tri-Valley 21, Pine Grove 14: This one is going to be a lot closer than most think it will be.
 I have one of those feelings about this game.
 A Pine Grove upset will not surprise me at all, but T-V has earned the pick.

-Geoff Morrow: Tri-Valley 25, Pine Grove 16: Cardinals aren’t the type to get run over, but Bulldogs are bouncing right now, and they’ll need turnovers or some kind of early spark to swing momentum.
+Geoff Morrow: Tri-Valley 25, Pine Grove 16: The Cardinals aren’t the type to get run over, but the Bulldogs are bouncing right now, and they’ll need turnovers or some kind of early spark to swing momentum.
 Otherwise, T-V moves to 3-0.

 Andy Sandrik: Tri-Valley 28, Pine Grove 7: T-V is clicking on all cylinders right now.
 Bulldogs all the way.